EpsilonProtocol/eo2023hackathon/README.md

 This smart contract can be utilized in a decentralized application (DApp) to create and manage prediction markets.
 Users can propose questions, place bets, and resolve questions to determine winning bets.

+#### SafeDelegatedProxyZaap Smart Contract

+*Overview*

+The SafeDelegatedProxyZaap smart contract facilitates secure and delegated interactions with the ZaapMarket contract, particularly for betting on a market.
+It manages allowances for different contracts and provides a mechanism to bet on a market using funds from a Gnosis Safe instance.
+The contract is designed to ensure that users can safely place bets on the ZaapMarket contract while controlling their allowances.

+*Functions*

+The contract provides several functions for managing allowances and betting on the ZaapMarket contract:

+**generateAllowanceKey(address owner, address allowedContract) public pure returns (bytes32):**

+Generates a unique key for allowances based on the owner's address and the allowed contract's address.

+**getAllowance(address owner, address allowedContract) public view returns (uint256):**

+Retrieves the allowance amount for a specific owner and allowed contract.

+**setMaxContractAllowance(address allowedContract, uint256 amount, address spender) public:**

+Sets the maximum contract allowance for a specified amount and spender on behalf of the owner.
+Requires the sender to be the owner.

+**betOnMarket(address owner, address allowedContract, uint256 amount, uint256 claimId, bool outcomeBet) public:**

+Allows a user to place a bet on a market by transferring the specified amount from the sender's allowance.
+The bet is placed on the ZaapMarket contract with the specified claimId and outcome.
+Requires that the amount does not exceed the available allowance.

+**transferEtherFromGnosisSafe(Executor payer, uint256 claimId, bool outcome, address payable _to, uint256 _amount) public:**

+Initiates the transfer of Ether from a Gnosis Safe instance to the _to address.
+It constructs a data payload to call the ZaapMarket.placeBet function with the specified claimId and outcome.
+Uses the payer to execute the transaction.
+Ensures that the transaction is executed successfully.

 ## Team

 ### Sarat Angajala https://github.com/SaratAngajalaoffl